wyctorfogos/clothes-detection/README.md

 Then, run the command on the terminal:
 `python3 src/val.py`

 ## API access
 It's necessary to change the model folder path in 'src/models/object_detection.py' and 'API_PORT' in a /docker/.env (must have to create it).

-Then run the command bellow:
+After this, inside the 'docker' folder and run the command bellow:
-`python3 src/app.py`
+`docker compose build && docker compose up -d`

 Now it's possible to get the clothe's information using a simple REST api call.
 It's running on the port 'API_PORT' by default, but can be changed.